Chelan people: Territory

-Ethnography (the description of the customs of individual peoples and cultures)
+Ethnography

 The Chelan Indian tribe are members of the Confederated Tribes of the Colville Reservation, which is recognized by the United States of America as an American Indian Tribe.
 It is located on the Colville Indian Reservation in eastern Washington state.
 The Confederated Tribes have over 9,000 descendants from 12 aboriginal tribes.
 In addition to the Chelan, the tribes are known, in English, as the Colville, the Nespelem, the Sanpoil, the Sinixt (Arrow Lakes people), the Palus, the Wenatchi, the Entiat, the Methow, the Southern Okanagan (Sinkaietk), the Sinkiuse-Columbia (Moses-Columbia), the Nez Perce of Chief Joseph's band, and the Wapato's.

 The Chelan speak English.
 The native language of the tribe is a Salishan language made up of several different dialects among the tribes.